-Columbia St. Mary’s provides sensitive and expert podiatric care for adults and children.
+Columbia St. Mary’s provides sensitive and expert podiatry care for adults and children.
 We feel our patients deserve to have accurate information and reliable resources available in order to make good choices about their foot and ankle care.
 As you navigate through this site you will find a wealth of information about podiatry, foot and ankle ailments and available treatments.

 Most foot problems can be treated fairly easily, but when a more serious situation arises, Columbia St. Mary’s podiatrists take a comprehensive approach to your treatment.
 We will involve your primary care provider, infectious disease experts, bone specialists, physical therapists—whoever is necessary to ensure your complete recovery.